 When my father mentioned the possibility of a trip to the regions of Poland where his mother and father’s families once lived, I forwent the hints and made it clear I was all in if he was up for having me join him.

 I had been starved for years for hands on family heritage and Polish history to fill in some very big gaps in both knowledge and experience.
-I was the poster child for how quickly precious relationships and traditions can be lost.
-I was ecstatic to embark on this wander in September 2006, along with my big brother, my stepmother and, of course, my father.
+(It’s unsettling how quickly precious relationships and traditions can be lost!)
+So, it was with great excitement that I embarked on this wander in September 2006, with my big brother, stepmother and, of course, my father.

 DAYS 1 & 2—Los Angeles to Gdansk

 As I observed the faces around me in the Lufthansa check-in line at LAX, there was no denying my family’s Eastern European heritage.
 I was surrounded by features that I had seen all my life — prominent cheekbones, light colored eyes, and darkened skin around the eyes.

 My first conversation with a native Pole took place on the last leg of the flight to Gdansk.
 A lanky teenager temporarily unplugged himself from his iPod and seemed a bit too eager to advise me of all the dangers I was about to encounter.

 “This is not California,” he warned me, “You must be very, very careful.
 And, watch out for bald men in jogging suits.
 They are part of an underground cult who steals from people.
 It even happened to me once.
 Do you speak Polish?
 No?
 Wow, you know, almost no one speaks English here, so it will be quite interesting for you.”

 Was he just messing with me or should I be officially nervous???